Vinay08sharma/WebdriverIO-E2E/ReadMe.md

 # WebDriverIO End to End Framework

-Hello, Created an end to end webdriverIO framework.
+Hello, Created an end to end webdriverIO framework with support to Browserstack , Jenkins & allure - report

+## Pre-requiste

+Below tools need to be installed on you system

+- NodeJs
+- chrome
+- firefox

 ## To start with